TSM540/final_project_daar/README.md

         -   applies the centrality method.
         -   Returns detailed book information for all neighbors.

-    -   `data/books/keywords/cosine-similarity/` : returns neighbhors using cosine similarity
+    -   `data/books/keywords/cosine-similarity/` : returns neighbhors using cosine similarity for keywords.
-    -   `server/books/`: General book-related operations.

-### 2.3.
-Workflow of `./backend/server`

-#### `views.py`: API Endpoint for Book Lists

-- ***Purpose***: Handles API requests to retrieve and sort book lists, and provides book suggestions.
-- ***Workflow***:
-1. Receives a request to `/server/books/`.
-2. Checks for cached results using request parameters as the cache key.
-3. Forwards the request (with URL modification) to the `/data/books/` API to fetch book data.
-4. Parses query parameters for sorting (by centrality) and order.
-5. If sorting is requested, implements different approaches based on dataset size:
-    - For small datasets (≤20 items): Calculates immediately.
-    - For medium datasets (21-50 items): Processes in a background thread.

-6. Generates book suggestions with optimized caching and timeout controls.
-7. Returns a JSON response containing the sorted book list and suggestions.
-#### `sort.py`: Sorting and Suggestion Logic
+#### 2.2.6. `sort.py`: Sorting and Suggestion Logic

 -   **Purpose:** Implements sorting based on graph centrality and generates book suggestions.
 -   **Workflow:**